Killiniq, Nunavut: History

 The Kikitayok Co-op was established in 1952 with animal materials, sculptures, biscuits, sardines, and ammunition.
 It was the second co-op in the eastern Arctic.
-In 1964, a classroom was built and there was a full-time teacher in Killinq.
+In 1964, a classroom was built and there was a full-time teacher in Killiniq.
 The airport code for the landing strip was XBW.

 Although the Inuit of Killiniq were recognized as a signatory to the James Bay and Northern Quebec Agreement in November 1975, this did not prevent a gradual deterioration in government services and programs at Killiniq.
 This decline created an insecure environment and gave rise to a slow outmigration of families in search of settlements with assured access to essential services, especially medical and air transport.
 Between November 1975 and February 1978, a total of 50 Inuit left Killiniq in search of a more secure environment.

 On 8 February 1978, the 47 people that remained were notified by radio that the government of the Northwest Territories was sending planes to move them from the community and that the settlement would be closed.
 The majority were moved to Kangiqsualujjuaq, Quebec, on the southern end of Ungava Bay.
 All the former residents were scattered in the host communities of Nunavik, the homeland of the Inuit of Quebec.
 They arrived without housing, without income, and without many of their personal effects.
 Family groups were broken up and the Inuit were separated from their seasonal hunting territory.
 The host communities were neither advised nor prepared for this influx of people and there were no follow up programs or special funds to help with the resettlement.

 In subsequent years, there were sporadic visits by Inuit to Killiniq, including a fisheries project from 1983 through 1985 sponsored by the Makivik Corporation.
 Feasibility studies were conducted in the mid-1980s to relocate the displaced Killiniq Inuit to Taqpangajuk, Quebec, on the mainland, 40 km to the south of Killiniq.
 In the winter of 1987, several displaced Killiniq families established a new community at Taqpangajuk without government assistance.

 Killiniq served as a summertime Canadian Coast Guard weather station (VAW) until the early 1990s.